-- Look at the ingredient list of your milk choice.
+- Look at the ingredient list of your plant-based milk choice.
 Is it more processed than you realized?
 Does it have extra sugar added?
-Select the unsweetened types and try to limit the added sugar at to less than 10 g per serving.
+Select the unsweetened types and try to limit the added sugar to less than 10 g per serving.

 - Several brands of nut and grain milks are now offering added protein to boost the protein content.

 - Filtered cow's milk is also available.
 It is nutrient-rich with extra protein and calcium, and is creamier and richer.
 It is labeled as "high protein" milk and may be a good choice if you need extra protein.
 Keep in mind that the sodium content is also higher.

 Pros and cons of plant-based milks on the market